sornas/site-v2/website/pages/gamejam_en.md

 ### Themes

-The themes are generated at the start of the jam by taking random pairs of words submitted by participants
+The themes are generated at the start of the jam by taking random pairs of words submitted by participants.

 Theme word rules: